Sirupsen/sirupsen.github.io/_posts/2013-07-20-graphael-donut-charts.md

 ---
 layout: post
-title: How to  Create a Donut Chart with gRaphael
+title: How to Make a Donut Chart with gRaphael
 ---

 <div class="intro">